 Web Hosting Options

-Both companies offer web hosting services that include shared hosting, VPS, and dedicated server packages.
-If you have a small website, both providers are fine to use.
-Each one offers Linux and Windows-based hosting, as well as managed WordPress hosting.
-While we would not enthusiastically recommend the hosting services of either company, there is a nice convenience factor in having your site hosted by the same provider you use for your domain.
+While we would not enthusiastically recommend the hosting services of either company, as neither is considered among the top web hosting services, there is a nice convenience factor in having your site hosted by the same provider you use for your domain.
 It saves a few steps in the setup process and makes things simpler, especially if you’re not technically savvy.

 It should be noted that if your site will include lots of heavy, multimedia files and be receiving many thousands of visitors, you will likely need to upgrade to VPS hosting or dedicated server plans.
 We would not recommend either of these providers for these types of hosting packages.
 It’s simply not their focus.
 However, you can start with a shared hosting plan with one of these providers and simply upgrade to another high-performance hosting company when the time comes.